2025 Baltimore Ravens season: Week 6: Los Angeles Rams 17, Baltimore Ravens 3

 After giving up nearly 40 points per game in their previous 3 games, the Ravens defense held the Rams to just 17 points.
 However, neither back-up quarterbacks Cooper Rush nor Tyler Huntley could generate any momentum as the offense floundered, scoring only 3 points.

-With their fourth straight loss, their longest such streak since 2021, the Ravens drop to 1–5 for the first time since 2015.
+With their fourth straight loss, their longest such streak since 2021, the Ravens fell to 1–5 for the first time since 2015.